hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/5-project-management/index.md

             - PERT 'three-point' estimating  to eliminate bias
                 - provides estimate time taken for each task
                 - allowing costs to be calculated
+    - cost management (using PMS)
+        - records all transactions
+        - shows direct costs
+            - eg: cost of IT staff / team members
+        - shows indirect costs
+            - eg: rent / cooling costs / maintainance of equipment
+        - import data from financial packages/spreadsheets
+        - automatically calculates expenses
+        - used by managers to calculate budget
+        - can export data to graphs (during meetings)
+        - link costs to be easily available
+            - for decision makers to decide

 - resource allocation
+    - Use of critical path analysis
+        - to show tasks that require resources.
+        - identify the time required
+        - to identify priority of tasks
+    - Use of resource levelling (resolving resource conflicts)
+        - to allocate resources/deliverable task identification
+        - to allocate identify demand for resources
+    - Create PRAM (Project Resource Allocation Matrix)
+        - to show the allocation resources
+        - against tasks.
+    - Use of Gantt charts
+        - to identify resource requirements.
+    - Use of collaborative calendars
+        - to deploy staff.
+    - SWOT analysis
+        - (Strength, Weakness, Opportunities, Threats)
+        - to identify where to deploy resources.

+- schedule
+    - tools
+        - allows planning and executing a project
+            - from inception
+            - to completion
+        - provide tracking of workers
+        - shows if anyone is missing deadlines
+        - interchange tasks
+        - Allows flexibility to cope with
+            - e.g. unforeseen problems
+        - Can deliver resources at appropriate times
+        - can make simple projects more complex
+            - than they need to be
+        - tools expensive (for small projects).
+    - tasks
+        - Define scope of project
+        - Create groups of activities
+            - e.g. conception/planning
+        - Create list of milestones
+        - Create list of sequence of activities
+        - Create start and finish dates
+        - Create lists of dependencies + milestones
+        - Carry out critical path analysis
+            - to discover shortest/longest time of project
+        - Allows regular updates of activities
+        - Create charts (Gannt/PERT) charts to show project schedule visually
+        - Use online calendars
+            - to organise meetings.
+    - how it can be used
+        - shows milestones
+        - has tools to put to milestones
+        - estimation of duration of activities
+        - tracking of team members
+        - automatic backups
+        - visual representation

+- decision making
+    - use options to choose (among alternative options)
+    - allows collaborative working
+    - use of graphics to represent choices
+    - use of IF-THEN logic to deal with 'partial choices'
+    - use mind mapping software to show decision trees
+    - exports data to other documents

+- for small projects
+    - not appropriate
+    - expensive
+        - may even cost more than the project
+    - can be complex to use
+    - may take too long to setup
+    - need too much training
+    - not worth the effort

 ## Stuff 1